 Chicken shawarma rice bowl is an excellent recipe for meal prep.

-You can go ahead and cook the chicken shawarma and rice as given in the recipe and store them together in an air-tight container in your fridge for about 2 to 3 days.
+You can go ahead and cook the chicken shawarma and rice as given in this chicken shawarma rice recipe and store them together in an air-tight container in your fridge for about 2 to 3 days.

 Do not store them with the fresh veggies and garlic sauce!
 This is because the vegetables may wilt and become watery.
 Also, the garlic sauce will leave out oil when you reheat the dish.